Builtable/Builtable.io/_posts/2018-03-17-Building-a-Cashless-Community-through-gcash.markdown

 Once these are done, you’ll be receiving an SMS that the payment is complete.<br> Isn’t it so cool and convenient??
 <br>
 <br>
 Here in Builtable, we believe that through this cashless system ANYONE can purchase digitally.
 Whether you have or don't have a credit card, just through your mobile phone, you have the power to purchase.
+Ultimately, it's another platform that levels the playing field for small businesses and consumers.
 <br>
 <br>
 Now, what are you waiting for?
 Let's turn this country into a cashless community!
 Be part of this by visiting: [https://www.mynt.xyz/][mynt-url]